RayaanRA/ostep/ch_5/homework_simulation.md

 > changes?
 Check your answer with `-c`.

 A: A higher fork percentage creates a very big and complex tree.
-A lower fork percentage means that many forks can be created but will likley exit immediately, so the tree is always pretty small.
+A lower fork percentage means that many forks can be created but will likely exit immediately, so the tree is always pretty small.

 >3.
 Now, switch the output by using the `-t` flag (e.g., run `./fork.py